Introduction

 e.
 Test on a Different Device:

-• Connect the keyboard to another computer or device to determine if the issue persists.
-If the keyboard works fine on another device, the problem may be specific to your primary computer.
+Plug the keyboard into a different computer or device and see if the problem continues.
+If the keyboard performs fine on another device, there is a chance that the problem is related to your main computer.

 f.
 Update USB Drivers:

-• Outdated or corrupted USB drivers can cause connectivity issues with peripherals.
-Visit your motherboard or computer manufacturer’s website to download the latest USB drivers and install them on your system.
+Outdated or corrupt USB drivers can cause connectivity issues for peripheral devices.
+Go to your motherboard or computer manufacturer’s website to get the latest USB drivers, and then install these drivers on your computer.

 g.
 Reset the BIOS: